Requirements for Transfer Applicants

 Prospective students must demonstrate commitment, maturity and a readiness to work and grow in an educationally creative environment.

 Before you can become a student at CCS, we need to know more about you.
-Complete this step now and finish the rest of the process when you're ready.
-This step must be done first.
+This is your first step - complete it now and then follow up with the other pieces as soon as you can.

-Request official college transcript(s) from your school through Parchment, email, or send by mail.
+Request official college transcripts digitally through Parchment.
+Transcripts can also be sent via email.
 Applicants must have a minimum 2.5 college cumulative grade point average or meet the high school GPA requirements stated for freshman applicants.
-The College also accepts eligible Advanced Placement, CLEP and International Baccalaureate credits when applicable.
+The college also accepts Advanced Placement, CLEP and International Baccalaureate credits when applicable.
 Submit official exam transcripts for consideration.

 Show Us Your Work